balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 What's its size, texture, and so on…<br>

 Basically, ask yourself, if you truly understand the problem.<br>
-Once we know the kind of fruit and get to the nut, cracking it is just one hammer away.<br>
+Once we know the kind of fruit and nut we are dealing with, cracking it is just a hammer away.<br>
 Now, why don't we understand the problem?<br>
 What's stopping us?
 Its our distance from the problem, distance from the [T-Nut](/blog/2017/02/21/technical-nuts/), that's making it harder, isn't it?<br>
 Let's take a closer look.<br>